zyzek/LEAPs/content/leaps/leap-4.md

 V4.1  will run from Monday, 4th October through Monday, October 11th.

-V4.2  will begin Monday, 11th October, end date to be determined by council.
+V4.2  will begin Monday, 11th October, end date to be determined by council with 72 hours notice to LP's.

 ## Abstract